naytev/naytev-blog/_posts/2018-01-26-adapt-to-facebook-algorithm-update.md

 author: patrick_costello
 ---

 “The end is nigh”, “All hope is lost”, “Organic is dead”.
 Some claim Facebook’s News Feed algorithm update is a death blow to organic content performance.
-But it’s not.
-It’s an opportunity for great content to shine.
+But as usual, these claims are greatly overblown.
+To the contrary, this round of updates creates a new opportunity for great content to shine.

 Rather than rehash doomsday concerns, let’s focus on what we know and how to quickly adapt.
 First, here’s a consolidated recap of Facebook’s update: